 For every Action on an Object, you can decide whether it should change the Interactions that are enabled, for example, once the Monkey has moved you may want it to not respond in the same way to a tap, you may want to disable the old interaction and add a new one where the monkey jumps.

 Previewing your Prototype

-As soon as you added your first Object and selected a Model/Texture for it you were able to view it in the App.
-Simply launch the App, Login and tap Load in the top right corner to bring up a list of all your Prototypes.
-Select the one you want to see and tap to launch it.
+As soon as you added your first Object and selected a Model for it, you were able to view it in the app.
+Simply launch the app, Login and Load it from the list of all your Prototypes.

-If your Prototype is a Surface Type, then we’ll need to detect a suitable surface, slowly move the camera around and we’ll highlight any we find.
+You then need to detect a suitable surface, slowly move the camera around and we’ll highlight any we find.
 Tap on the one you want and your Prototype will begin.

 Now you know the basics, challenge yourself to create something more complex.
-Here’s a few ideas to get you started:
+Here are a few ideas to get you started:

-- A Nutrition Helper — with popup Panels that show nutritional information of various food items, when the corresponding Model is clicked.
+- A Nutrition Helper — with popup 2D panels that show nutritional information of various food items, when the corresponding 3D model is tapped.

-- A Color Switcher — that changes the colour of a Model to match the tapped area on a Panel of colour options.
+- A Color Switcher — that changes the colour of a 3D model to match the tapped area on a Panel of colour options.

-- An Interactive Visualization — combine multiple Objects, States and Interactions to explore a complex topic in three dimensional space.
+- An Interactive Visualization — combine multiple Objects, Actions and Interactions to explore a complex topic in three-dimensional space.